vbd/Fieldnotes/golang.md

 - [Do you make these Go coding mistakes?](https://yourbasic.org/golang/gotcha/)
 - [golangci-lint](https://github.com/golangci/golangci-lint), fast linters Runner for Go
 - :hot_pepper: [JSON-to-Go, convert JSON to Go struct](https://mholt.github.io/json-to-go/)
+- When is it OK to panic in Go?: https://www.alexedwards.net/blog/when-is-it-ok-to-panic-in-go
+- On the uses and misuses of panics in Go: https://eli.thegreenplace.net/2018/on-the-uses-and-misuses-of-panics-in-go/

 ## Concurrency (aka Nebenläufigkeit)